 Key ingredient notes and substitutions

-If you can, try to get white only marshmallows because the colours you add will be more accurate.
-If you only have mixed packs of white and pink, use the pink ones for colours like pinks, purples and blues.
-Use the white ones for warm colours like yellows and oranges.
+If possible, opt for white marshmallows as they will give you more accurate colours when adding the food colouring.
+However, if you can only get bags with a mixture of white and pink marshmallows, reserve the pink ones for colours like pinks, purples, and blues and use the white ones for warm colours like yellows and oranges.

 Notes on the equipment needed